 The trail still travels through the property, and there is no detour.
 The caretaker of the property fully understands the impact on the small town of Crown King if he decided to close the trail for good.
 The fate of the Crown King trail relies on his private decision to keep it open.
 Without him, the famous Crown King trail would be a dead end, and Crown King would be nothing more than a ghost town.
 Shake his hand, hug him, and bring him a pork loin… He loves pork loin!

 When the landowner closes the gate, it stirs up some problems.

 The Coke Ovens near Florence has been a popular destination for decades.
 It’s published in books and several online publications.
 It’s located on private property, and visitors have always been allowed until recently.
 Over the past few years, several acts of vandalism have destroyed the ovens.
 Bricks have been removed, fences are pulled down, signs disappear, and now one oven has collapsed.

 This should be a lesson learned for everyone.
 When the landowner has had enough, the experience can be ruined for all.
 We should be thankful that we have such wide-open public lands.
-Other states like Texas have absolutely no public land.
 The disrespect towards property owners is not justifiable when there are hundreds of thousands of square miles to enjoy.
-We will keep losing more and more access to public lands if the privately owned property is not respected.
-Respect private land and save the opportunity for the next person.
+As long as these problems keep happening, we will lose more and more access to public lands if private property is not respected.
+We must respect private land and save the opportunity for the next person.

 It all boils down to common courtesy for the next man.
 If you see a no trespassing sign, stay out!
 Trespassing could land you in jail with hefty fines.
 Making threats could get you shot.
 Because let’s face it, this is still the wild west.
 It’s not smart to threaten someone who spends every day of their life surviving the harshest environment in America.